Recording studios » The Big Room

 Peter wanted to escape the claustrophobia of a typical recording studio, and was keen to explore the concept of recording in a more natural or ‘live’ atmosphere, breaking down the conventional boundaries that exist between performers, producers and engineers.
 Thus was born the idea behind the Big Room, and indeed, the rest of the Real World complex.

-The magnificent and versatile main area with two adjoining isolation booths can be used along side the Wooden Room to provide a considerable number of options for recording almost anything.
+The magnificent and versatile main area with two adjoining isolation booths can be used along side the Wood Room to provide a considerable number of options for recording almost anything.
 The 72 channel SSL 9000 XL K series analogue console has been custom installed to maximise its potential in the room, and one only has to look up from the desk to be reminded of the proximity of water by an intoxicating view of the millpond from the work area.

 The Big Room is the very essence of Real World.